Don’t Give Up on Your Call to Homeschool

 Another Homeschool Example

 Another example is the mother who pulled her son out of school during his sixth-grade year.
-He was having trouble with classes and taking Ritalin because he was diagnosed as ADD.
+He was having trouble with classes and taking Ritalin because of an ADD diagnosis.
 She found out that he couldn’t write a complete sentence—let alone a paragraph, that his handwriting was illegible, and that his math skills were not up to par.
-The first year was spent going over the basics to fill in the gaps.
-Though ready to give up at times, this mother persisted and prayed.
+They spent the first year going over the basics to fill in the gaps.
+Though ready to give up, this mother persisted and prayed.
 After all, she only had until high school to teach him at home.
-By the time he went to back to public school, his skills were improved enough that he did well.
+By the time he went to back to public school, they improved his skills enough that he did well.
 After graduation from college (remember the experts didn’t give her much hope of that when he was in sixth grade), he went on to law school where he is in his second year.
 Though she and her son sowed in tears, they are definitely reaping in joy!

 Now let’s walk the walk.
 Apply faith and diligence to your homeschool experience.